-ii.
-For an application to construct a new tower, an explanation as to why the applicant chose the proposed location and why the applicant did not choose collocation, that addresses the requirements of section 10.103(9)(c)1. below.
-The narrative must include a sworn statement from an individual who has responsibility over the placement of the mobile support service structure attesting that collocation within the applicant's search ring would not result in the same mobile service functionality, coverage, and capacity: is technically infeasible; or is economically burdensome to the mobile service provider.
+For an application to construct a new ii. tower, an explanation as to why the applicant chose the proposed location and why the applicant did not choose collocation, that addresses requirements the of section 10.103(9)(c)1.
+The narrative must include a sworn statement from an individual who has responsibility over the placement of the mobile service facility attesting that collocation within the mobile service provider's search ring would not result in the same mobile service functionality, coverage, and capacity; is technically infeasible; or is economically burdensome to the mobile service provider.
 For the purposes of this ordinance, cost savings or increased profitability shall not be considered an economic burden.

 Search ring map.
-Applicants must submit C. a search ring map drawn to a measurable scale, showing the area in which the applicant seeks to locate their equipment.
-The map must show and include road names, municipal boundaries, all existing telecommunication facilities within 1.5 miles of the search ring, and any tall structure over 100' in height within the search ring.
-The map must document and assign an identification number to all existing towers within the designated radius and include a brief statement explaining why the tower is not viable for collocation.
+Applicants must submit С. a search ring map issued by the mobile service provider on letterhead of the mobile service provider.
+The search ring shall show the area in which the mobile service facility and mobile service support structure should be located to meet the radio frequency engineering requirements to provide mobile service to the geographic area or areas determined by the mobile service provider to lack adequate service from the provider's existing network.
+The map must include a scale of miles, and road names, municipal boundaries, all existing mobile service support structures within 1.5 miles of the center of the search ring, and any tall structure over 100' in height within the search ring.
+The map must document and assign an identification number to all existing towers within 1.5 miles of the center of the search ring and include a brief statement explaining why the tower is not viable for collocation.
 The zoning administrator may require that the map be accompanied by a table providing additional data for each existing tower within 1.5 miles of the search ring, including but not limited to, the following: simple description of the tower, existing and maximum design height, FCC registration number; owner's name and contact information; number of collocation spots occupied and available on the tower; present percentage of use of the tower, available aperture at the requester's preferred height, type of communication technology being used.